apike/allenpike.com/_posts/2020-08-31-missing-tuna-doordash.markdown

 So for now, I’ll switch to another app.
 Maybe they’ll have a better system for helping the restaurant ensure the whole order is in the bag before it’s picked up.
 Or maybe they’ll find a way to earn enough money to comp the occasional wayward tuna and still stay in business.
 Or – most likely – they’ll just implode, one by one, until my entire generation starves.
 Or at least becomes tragically deficient in Omega-3 acids.

-In any case, so long Doordash.
+In any case, so long DoorDash.
 Thanks for all the fish.